 On the fussiness scale, this recipe is up there.
-I hate to start on such a negative note, especially when these little ricotta-stuffed rolls turned out to be so stinking good, but I’m not so drawn to these recipes anymore, the ones that call for salting and draining and blotting dry, or for deep frying, or for assembling little parcels, as adorable as they may be.
+I hate to start on a negative note, especially when these little ricotta-stuffed rolls turned out to be so stinking good, but I’m not so drawn to these types of recipes anymore — the ones that call for salting and draining and blotting and deep frying and rolling … as adorable as they may be.

-Oh, one last thought.
 Are you thinking about baking this weekend?
 Perhaps with plums?
 If so, I recommend you take a look at these posts, one from The Garden of Eden and the other from House to Haus.
 I made the zwetschgentorte today actually — delicious! — and I can’t stop thinking about Darcy’s Plum crumble.
-Hoping to get around to it this weekend as well.
-Yum yum yum yum yum.

 - 1 large eggplant